-Some observing assets will be provided by federal participants, particularly to fill in parameters not currently provided with IOOS.
+Many observing assets are or will be provided by federal participants.
 Federal partners will have to participate in the formation and execution of sharing agreements for observing systems and to continue managing those observing systems.
 The level of effort needed for observing subsystem management will be directly tied to the federal observing assets participating in U.S. IOOS and managed by federal entities.
 Many federally provided observing assets are managed by RAs.

-The majority of the observing assets are provided and managed by RAs.
+Many observing assets are provided or managed by RAs.
 The level of effort associated with observing subsystem management is described in terms of current staffing and facilities and appears in Sections 4 and 9 of this document.